Aleksandr Gusev (politician)

-Aleksandr Viktorovich Gusev (Александр Викторович Гусев; born on 27 July 1963), is a Russian statesman, who is currently serving as the 7th Governor of Voronezh Oblast since 15 September 2018.
+Aleksandr Viktorovich Gusev (Александр Викторович Гусев; born on 27 July 1963), is a Russian statesman, who is currently serving as the 7th governor of Voronezh Oblast since 15 September 2018.

-He had served as the Mayor of Voronezh from 2013 to 2017.
+He had served as the mayor of Voronezh from 2013 to 2017.

-He had also served as the general Director of Voronezhsintezkauchuk from 2007 to 2009.
+He had also served as the general director of Voronezhsintezkauchuk, the city's major rubber and plastic manufacturing corporation, from 2007 to 2009.

 Biography

 Aleksandr Gusev was born on 27 July 1963, to his mother Vera Filippovna, who had been a nurse.
 His father, Viktor, died when he was only one and a half years old.

-In 1985, he graduated from the Yaroslavl Polytechnic Institute with a degree in Chemical technology of synthetic rubber.
+In 1985, he graduated from the Yaroslavl Polytechnic Institute with a degree in chemical technology of synthetic rubber.

 From August 1985 to November 1992, he worked at the Voronezhsintezkauchuk plant as a shop shift foreman, shop shift supervisor, senior shop technologist, production engineer, and deputy shop chief.

 Between 1995 and 2007, he had been the head of production, technical director, first deputy general director of Voronezhsintezkauchuk.
 In 2004, he received an MBA from the Academy of National Economy under the Government of Russia.

 During his work in the chemical industry, he co-authored 35 inventions in his specialty, including those related to technologies for eliminating acid emissions from rubber industries, obtaining thermoplastic elastomers for road surfaces and a number of others.

 In 2005, he defended his thesis "Synthesis of neodymium and polybutadiene carboxylates with a high content of 1,4-cis units in their presence" for the degree of candidate of chemical sciences.

 From 2007 to March 2009, he was promoted to the general director of the enterprise.

-From April 2009 to September 2013, Gusev held government positions in the Voronezh Oblast: Deputy Prime Minister - Head of the Department of Industry, Transport and Communications; Deputy Prime Ministe - Head of the Department of Industry, Transport, Communications and Innovation; Deputy Governor of the Voronezh Oblast - First Deputy Chairman of the Government of the Voronezh Oblast.
+From April 2009 to September 2013, Gusev held government positions in the Voronezh Oblast: deputy prime minister – head of the Department of Industry, Transport and Communications; deputy prime minister – head of the Department of Industry, Transport, Communications and Innovation; deputy governor of the Voronezh Oblast – first deputy chairman of the government of the Voronezh Oblast.